sepro/prokaryote-loader/readme.md

 # Acknowledgements

 This library was initiated as a personal, hobby project to combine GSAP with Stencil.js.
-Prokaryote-loader is now further developped at [KULeuven](https://www.kuleuven.be/kuleuven/) and [VIB](http://www.vib.be/) where it is also included in other (upcoming) software projects.
+Prokaryote-loader is now further developed at [KULeuven](https://www.kuleuven.be/kuleuven/) and [VIB](http://www.vib.be/) where it is also included in other (upcoming) software projects.